fontes-mrc/advent-of-code/README.md

 The answers are categorized into three levels of resolution:
  - The initial solution that comes to mind, without much concern for performance or readability, written in Python.
- - An optimized solution aimed at reducing execution time, also written in Python.
+ - An optimized solution aimed at reducing execution time or code readability, also written in Python.
  - A solution in another language with which I'm less familiar (C++), based on the optimized Python solution.

 ## Progress